IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

 #> # A tibble: 4 × 5
 #>   expression      min   median `itr/sec` mem_alloc
 #>   <bch:expr> <bch:tm> <bch:tm>     <dbl> <bch:byt>
-#> 1 lm            627µs    919µs      868.
+#> 1 lm            648µs    915µs      978.
 1.25MB
-#> 2 speedglm      677µs    965µs      816.
+#> 2 speedglm      680µs    960µs      899.
 66.37MB
-#> 3 biglm         543µs    740µs     1109.
-936.35KB
+#> 3 biglm         558µs    776µs     1163.
+936.54KB
-#> 4 fastLm        614µs    879µs      877.
+#> 4 fastLm        658µs    863µs     1043.
 4.21MB
 ```

-The results might change depending on the size of the dataset, so you will have to experiment with different algorithms and find the one that fits the needs of your dataset the best.
+The results might change depending on the size of the dataset, with the performance benefits accruing bigger the dataset.

+You will have to experiment with different algorithms and find the one that fits the needs of your dataset the best.

 **Q2.** What package implements a version of `match()` that's faster for repeated look ups?
 How much faster is it?